-6.19 This indicator is identified as Core Output Indicator ECPI (iv) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A.

-6.20 Paragraph 19 of the NPPF states that the Government are committed to ensuring that the planning system does everything it can to support sustainable economic growth.
+- 6.19 This indicator is identified as Core Output Indicator ECPI (iv) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A. - 6.20 Paragraph 19 of the NPPF states that the Government are committed to ensuring that the planning system does everything it can to support sustainable economic growth.
 Planning should operate to encourage and not act as an impediment to sustainable growth.
 Significant weight should be placed on the need to support economic growth through the planning system.
-The objective of this indicator is to ensure a sustainable supply of employment land and to assess the losses of employment land that have taken place.

-6.21 Between 1997 and 2014 a total of 1,360 dwellings were allocated on employment land, 908 of which have been constructed as at 31/03/2015.
-This constitutes a loss of 24.86 hectares of employment land to housing.
-Between 1st April 2014 and 31st March 2015 4.50ha of employment land was granted permission to be lost to residential development, creating a further 443 new dwellings, as shown in Table 25.

-6.22 It should be noted that a number of approvals in Table 25 relate to a new prior approval procedure introduced by the Government, to allow office buildings to be converted to residential units without the need for express planning permission (these sites are marked with an \ in Table 25).
+The objective of this indicator is to ensure a sustainable supply of employment land and to assess the losses of employment land that have taken place. - 6.21 Between 1997 and 2015/16 a total of 1,612 dwellings were allocated on employment land, 1,039 of which have been constructed as at 31/03/2016.
+This constitutes a loss of 33.33 hectares of employment land to housing.
+Between 1st April 2015 and 31st March 2016 8.47ha of employment land was granted permission to be lost to residential development, creating a further 252 new dwellings, as shown in Table 23. - 6.22 It should be noted that a number of approvals in Table 23 relate to a new prior approval procedure introduced by the Government, to allow office buildings to be converted to residential units without the need for express planning permission (these sites are marked with an \ in Table 23).

+Table 22 - Housing Completed on Employment Land (2015-16)

-Site Location Land Lost (ha) Previous Use Housing Completed 01.4.14 to 31.03.15 Housing Not Completed at 31.03.15 9 Hall Street, Chelmsford 0.38 Former offices 14 0 86A Broomfield Road 0.01 Former offices 3 0
+Site Location Land Lost (ha) Previous Use Housing Completed 01.4.15 to 31.03.16 Housing Not Completed at 31.03.16 Chelmer Court, Church Street, Chelmsford 0.06 Former Offices 7 0 Land at The Nest, Highwood Road, Edney Common 2.08 Storage and Distribution 14 4